-Corporate Governance at Biogen (continued)
+2 Corporate Governance at Biogen (continued)

-- serves as a liaison for stockholder communications with our Board of Directors; - leads the process of evaluating our Chief Executive Officer; and - discharges such other responsibilities as our Board of Directors may assign from time to time.
+- leads the process of evaluating our Chief Executive Officer; and - discharges such other responsibilities as our Board of Directors may assign from time to time.

 We believe that having an independent Chairman promotes a greater role for the independent directors in the oversight of the Company, including oversight of material risks facing the Company, encourages active participation by the independent directors in the work of our Board of Directors, enhances our Board of Directors' role of representing stockholders' interests and improves our Board of Directors' ability to supervise and evaluate our Chief Executive Officer and other executive officers.
-Further, separation of the Chairman and CEO roles allows our CEO to focus on operating and managing Biogen while leveraging our independent Chairman's experience and perspectives.
+Further, separation of the Chairman and Chief Executive Officer roles allows our Chief Executive Officer to focus on operating and managing Biogen while leveraging our independent Chairman's experience and perspectives.